South Korea's Moon says situation 'very grave' as mass virus tests get going

 On Tuesday, 21 of the 33 cases from the province were confirmed to have come from a home for the disabled people in Chilgok County, also near Daegu, traced to a worker there whose mother is a member of the Shincheonji Church in Daegu, Governor Lee Cheol-woo said.

-The U.S. Centers for Disease Control and Prevention, meanwhile, raised its warning level for South Korea and recommended Americans avoid all non-essential travel to the country, citing the “widespread, ongoing outbreak” of the coronavirus.
+The U.S. Centers for Disease Control and Prevention, meanwhile, raised its warning level for South Korea and recommended Americans avoid all nonessential travel to the country, citing the “widespread, ongoing outbreak” of the coronavirus.

-The U.S. and South Korean militaries said they were considering scaling back joint training, in one of the first concrete signs of the virus’ fallout on global U.S. military activities.
+The U.S. and South Korean militaries said they were considering scaling back joint training due, in one of the first concrete signs of the virus’ fallout on global U.S. military activities.

-South Korean Defense Minister Jeong Kyeong-doo told a news conference in Washington 13 cases had been confirmed in the South Korean armed forces.
+South Korean Defence Minister Jeong Kyeong-doo told a news conference in Washington 13 cases had been confirmed in the South Korean armed forces.

-Reporting by Hyonhee Shin and Josh Smith; additional reporting by Jane Chung; Editing by Robert Birsel, Gerry Doyle and Raju Gopalakrishnan
+Reporting by Hyonhee Shin and Josh Smith; Editing by Robert Birsel and Gerry Doyle